HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

-In this file the connection between javascript and PHP is docummented.
+In this file the connection between JavaScript and PHP is documented.

 # Name of file/service
 accessed.js